Celebrate the coming of summer with music and recognition of our Native American heritage on Saturday, June 17!

-Harmony Hall Board spends the winter preparing to celebrate our 10th anniversary year beginning May 1!
+Harmony Hall Board spends the winter preparing to celebrate our 10th anniversary year!

 Winter is a quiet time for visitors, which makes it a useful time for planning.
-This year, on April 24th, FOHH will celebrate the 10th anniversary of the issuance of our charter by the New York State Board of Regents and we plan to make it a busy one.
-From our signature Highlands Bluegrass Festival to our ongoing restoration of the mansion's first-floor interiors, we are setting some high bars for the year ahead, including the launch of a new brand and website.
+This year, on April 24th, FOHH celebrated the beginning of our 10th anniversary year.
+To recognize the issuance of our charter by the New York State Board of Regents on April 24, 2007, we plan to make it a busy year full of activities and restoration projects.
+From our signature Highlands Bluegrass Festival to our ongoing restoration of the mansion's first-floor interiors, we are setting some high bars for the year, including the launch of a new brand and website in late June.
 We hope you will make it a point to put a visit to Harmony Hall on your calendar as we prepare to celebrate a jubilee year.

 FOHH wins prestigious award for restoration leadership!